spd75/spd75.github.io/_pages/pdesign.md

 * Song Selection Screen
 * Difficulty Selection Screen

-So, we track the state of these using 2 global variables called curScreenState and oldScreenState.
-The reason we use 2 was so that when curScreenState changes and no longer equals oldScreenState, we can indicate a screen state change and reset the screen drawing accordingly.
+So, we track the screen state using 2 global variables called curScreenState and oldScreenState.
+The reason we use 2 is so that when curScreenState changes and no longer equals oldScreenState, we can indicate a screen state change and reset the screen drawing accordingly.
 A FSM of the screen state is shown below.

 <br>
 <p align = "center">